-5 ways to minimise cyber security threats to your supply chain
+Supply chain cyber security: 5 ways to minimise threats

-Digital transformation is happening at a rapid rate; ecommerce, spurred on by the COVID-19 pandemic, is booming, and businesses are introducing new internal businesses systems all the time to improve organisational efficiency.
+Digital transformation is happening rapidly; ecommerce is booming, and businesses are introducing new internal business systems to improve organisational efficiency.

-Supply chains in particular are more connected than ever as they stretch around the globe.
-But with this connectivity and growth potential comes cyber attack threats, which are present at every stage of software development, distribution and maintenance.
+This digital transformation means global supply chains are more connected than ever.
+While this might be good for business, this connectivity and growth increases the potential for supply chain attack at every stage of software development, distribution and maintenance.

-However, there are a number of best practices that you can follow to safeguard your data and minimise the risk of digital breaches!
-It starts with a proactive approach to cyber security.
+However, there are several best practices that you can follow to improve your supply chain security, safeguard your data and minimise the risk of digital breaches.
+It starts with a proactive approach to risk management and cyber security.

 Three pillars to secure data within your organisation

 Cyber security starts with your organisation.
-As a part of a supply chain, your organisation is handling sensitive information including customer and supplier data, proprietary information, intellectual property and personnel data.
-There are three main areas you need to consider when establishing and maintaining cyber security within your organisation:
+As part of a supply chain, your organisation handles sensitive information including customer and supplier data, proprietary information, intellectual property and personnel data.
+You need to consider three main areas when establishing and maintaining cyber security within your organisation.
+They can also help when vetting software for your business and working with third-party organisations like suppliers.

 Security: